pILLOW-1/pILLOW-1.github.io/_pages/projects.md

 Generative Intelligence for X-ray
 ======
-We propose a three-stage training pipeline for realistic X-ray security image generation on five common X-ray devvices, including PIDray, HiXray, OPIXray, CLCXray and PIXray.
+We propose a three-stage training pipeline for realistic X-ray security image generation on five common X-ray devices, including PIDray, HiXray, OPIXray, CLCXray and PIXray.
+Here is the framework:

 ![X-ray intelligence](../images/x-ray-gen.jpg)